simonpmw/oldbracia/_pages/about.md

 ---
 ***

-Hi my name is **Kaushal Elsewhere**, I am a software engineer based in Sydney, Australia.
+Hi my name is **Simon PMW**, I am a software engineer based in Sydney, Australia.
 I started this blog as to collect and put my thoughts into one place.
 I will try to write anything which comes to my mind, this blog is not specified to any single category.

 ***